 Cooked cauliflower florets in a bowl.

-Start by cooking your cauliflower so that it’s just tender.
-While the cauliflower is cooking, prepare a cheese sauce by mixing together butter and flour to make a roux.
+First, make sure you have cooked cauliflower.
+Next, prepare a cheese sauce by mixing together butter and flour to make a roux.
 Add milk and whisk constantly until the sauce mixture thickens.
 Stir in shredded cheese, then toss the cooked cauliflower with the cheese sauce.
-Add some bacon and green onions, then pour the cauliflower mixture into a prepared dish.
+Add some cooked bacon bits and green onions, then pour the cauliflower mixture into a prepared dish.
 Add a layer of shredded cheese, then bake until golden brown.
-The finishing touch is an additional garnish of bacon and green onions.
+The finishing touch is an additional sprinkle of bacon and green onions.
 All that’s left is to serve and enjoy!

 • I recommend shredding your own cheese for this dish.
 The pre-shredded cheese in bags at the grocery store is often coated in preservatives and anti caking agents and does not melt smoothly.